SnehaJoshi11/bikesharing/README.md

 </p>

 The page contains the following information:
--	Type of business(CitiBike), location with perticular time frame of the data (New York City, August 2019).
+-	Type of business (CitiBike), location with particular time frame of the data (New York City, August 2019).
 -	Number of the total rides: 2,344,224.
 -	Customer type: subscribers and customers.
--	Peak hours, divided by gender which shows the user behaviour.
+-	Peak hours, divided by gender which shows the user behavior.
 #
 ### 1. Checkout Times for Users